-ESC 35DV Geology of Death Valley - 1-3 unit
+ESC 35LV-Geology of the Long Valley Caldera, 1-3 units

-A field study of Death Valley's selected geologic features and related Earth Science topics, including coverage of the California State Earth Science Standards.
-A one- to seven-day field trip will be taken with possible pre-and post-classroom sessions.
+A field study of the Long Valley Caldera and surrounding area's selected geologic features and related Earth Science topics, including coverage of the California State Earth Science Standards.
+A one- to seven-day field trip will be taken with possible pre- and post-classroom sessions.
+Field trips required.
+Not repeatable.
+Transfer: (CSU)